reparke/TAC348-Making-Smart-Devices/_lectures/week01/lecture_kit_overview.md

 - Maintain components in working order

 - Instructor may provide replacements for lost components on a limited basis.
 Beyond that, you will have to find replacements on your own
-- If you stay enrolled (past week 3 drop deadline), the ITP kit is yours to keep.
+- If you stay enrolled (past week 3 drop deadline), the TAC kit is yours to keep.

 ## Recommendation for Organization